 The Promenade would have two levels on the western side of the Island and at the southern end.
-At both of these locations, the lower levels of the Promenade would allow for biking or walking near the water's edge.
+At both of these locations, the lower levels of the Promenade would allow for biking or walking near the water's edge or wetland garden's edge.
 The upper level on the west side of the Island would have trees and benches, and would terminate on the viewing roof of the Shell at Liberty Terrace (see Liberty Terrace description below).
 The upper level on the southern end would provide another resting area with benches and other seating (see South Prow description below).